top of page

 Written and published by X

-“Provisional data from CDC’s National Center for Health Statistics indicate that there were an estimated 100,306 drug overdose deaths in the United States during 12-month period ending in April 2021, an increase of 28.5% from the 78,056 deaths during the same period the year before.”
+According to provisional data from the CDC’s National Center for Health Statistics, an estimated 100,306 drug overdose deaths occurred in the United States during the 12-month period ending in April 2021.
+This marks an alarming 28.5% increase from the 78,056 deaths in the same period the year before.
 (CDC/National Center for Health Statistics)

 Narcan (Naloxone)